Russia–United States relations: Russian invasion of Ukraine and significantly increased tensions

 On January 25, 2023, the Biden administration decided to supply 31 M1 Abrams tanks to Ukraine.

-In February 2023, the United States stepped up efforts to pressure the countries, including Turkey and the United Arab Emirates, to stop the commercial activities that had been benefiting Russia and helping them to evade western sanctions.
-Turkey, a NATO member, and the United Arab Emirates, a close ally of the US, resisted Western pressure to impose sanctions on Russia.
+In February 2023, the United States stepped up efforts to pressure the countries, including Turkey and the United Arab Emirates, to stop the commercial activities that had been benefiting Russia and helping them to evade international sanctions.
+Turkey, a NATO member, and the United Arab Emirates, a close ally of the US, agreed to Western pressure and imposed sanctions on Russia.